cioccarellia/ksprefs/README.md

 ```kotlin
 val prefs = CryptoPrefs(context, "CryptoFileName", "c29maWE=")
 ```
-You need to pass 3 parameters in order to create an instance of the class CryptoPrefs:
+You need to pass 3 parameters in order to create a CryptoPrefs instance:
 - The context of your Application/Activity
-- The file name, internally used to store the preferences
+- The file name, used to read/write the preferences
-- Your secret key
+- An encryption key

-**Warning #1:** this library supports (indirectly) multi-files and multi-keys operations; however remember that saving all the preferences to one single file is much easier and has got a better performance rate.
+**Warning #1:** this library supports (indirectly) multi-files and multi-keys operations; however saving all the preferences to one single file is much easier and has a better performance rate.
 View the [multi files and multi keys details](#multi)<br>
-**Warning #2:** if your project needs an even stronger security layer, consider placing the encryption key in the native library that you'll bundle with your app, so that a full decryption will be made extremely difficult.
-(I personally like so much [chiper.so](https://github.com/MEiDIK/Cipher.so)).
+**Warning #2:** if your project needs an even stronger security layer, consider hiding the encryption key in a bundled native library that you'll ship with your app, so that a full decryption will be made extremely difficult. (e.g. [chiper.so](https://github.com/MEiDIK/Cipher.so)).

-#### Set/Update values
+#### Put/Get values
 ```kotlin
 prefs.put("crypto_age", 17)
 ```
-This method accepts 2 parameters, key and value, that are used to store the preference.
+This method requires 2 parameters, `key` and `value`, that are used to store the preference.
 If an item with the matching key is found, its value will be overwritten.
-Else, a preference is created.
+Otherwise, a new preference item is created.

-The `value` parameter is of `Any` type (For java programmers, Object), it means that it can be everything; however when you get back the value it will be converted in the type you used to define the default value.
+The `value` parameter is specified as `Any` (java Object), this means that it can be everything.
+However when you retrieve the preference the result will be converted in the type you used to define the default value in the `get()` call.
+This means that you have to pay attention at this type inference while coding, because setting a preference as a string and fetching it later as an integer will obviously raise a conversion exception.
-If you need to store another type of variable you can consider the idea of converting it to String before storing in the preferences.
-Also, you can create an extension function to create a custom parser (e.g. get and put JSON objects using gson).
+If you need to store a custom type you can consider the idea of explicitly converting it to String.
+Thereby, you can define an extension function to create a custom parser for that specific type (e.g. get and put JSON objects using Gson).

-#### Read values
+#### Typed values
 ```kotlin
 val name = prefs.get("crypto_name", "Andrea")               // (String)
 val age = prefs.get("crypto_age", 17)                       // (Int)